kotlinBrasil/kotlin-web-site/README.md

 - ruby + [kramdown](http://kramdown.gettalong.org/installation.html).
 Python has a very poor support for markdown, so kramdown is used as markdown to html converter
 - [nodejs](https://nodejs.org/en/) + npm to build frontend assets

-## Installation
+## Instalação

-After installation of required tools run `npm i` to download all frontend dependencies and `pip install -r requirements.txt` to download backend dependencies.
+Após a instalação das ferramentas necessárias, execute `npm i` Para baixar todas as dependências do frontend e `pip install -r requirements.txt` Para baixar dependências de backend.

-Working with site
+Trabalhando com o site
 =================

-## Run site
+## Executando o site

 - Use `npm run build` command to build assets.
 If you are going to modify js/scss files use `npm start` instead.
 - To run site use `python kotlin-website.py` command